Original article is here, written by Chelsea Fagan.

 You choose your friends.

 You choose your job.
+You choose to travel.

 You choose to save money so that you can travel, or you spend it on other things.